benjaminlq/Kaggle-Speech-Recognition-Challenge/README.md

    **Training Using CTCLoss**
 * How to setup output character dictionary
 * How to infer?
 Greedy Decode?
 Beam Search?
 * In cases where inference doesnt match, how to map close words to corresponding labels.

-  **Other RNN Models**
-* RNN
-- Add Self-Attention.
-(Done!!!)
-- Add Gradient Clipping.
-(Done!!!)

-* Utime

-3. Create API & Use API to infer Predict dataset
-4. Streamlit Inference
+(Use Edit Distance & Lexicon CTC Decoder)
+* How to handle silence token

+3. Generate Pickle file for Kaggle dataset
+4. Infer for Kaggle dataset